 Getting licensed to become a foster parent takes just a few steps…

-Attend an orientation
+Attend an orientation or Information Session

 Choose if you want to get licensed directly through DCYF or with a private agency

-The best route is the one that is best for your family.
+The best route is the one that is best for you and your family.
 Private agencies can offer more individual support to foster parents, additional trainings and support groups.
 Some private agencies even specialize in serving specific demographics of foster kids.
 See chart below.

 Turn in your application